precice/community-training/fsi-workflow/03_fluidMesh/tasks.md

 - `snap`: performs cell vertex points motion onto surface geometry
 - `addlayers`: introduces additional layers of hexahedral cells aligned to the boundary surface

 Each stage can be activated in the beginning of the `system/snappyHexMeshDict` file.
-Activate all of them.
+We have enabled all of them.

 There are a lot of parameters in the `snappyHexMeshDict` dictionary; we invite you to look at the comments in the file, at the references below, and at the documentation for further details.
 Let's focus on the most relevant for this exercise.